gom9000/SMFN/docs/smfn-guide-foundations.md

 ### Mapping/Operator Philosophy & Chaining
 The library uses a functional approach for element transformations and domain decoupling:

 * **Mapping**: Mapping applies arbitrary transformations $f: T \to U$ across components, structures, or data types.
-Because Mapping is completely domain-agnostic, it acts as the universal bridge between pure mathematical constructs and downstream consumers, such as projecting mathematical states into screen coordinates for the graphics engine, serialization, or signal processing adapters.
+Because Mapping is completely domain-agnostic, it acts as the universal bridge between pure mathematical constructs and downstream consumers, such as projecting mathematical states into screen coordinates for the graphics engine or serialization.
 * **Operator Chaining**: Linear operators and algebraic transformations are composable ($O_3 \circ O_2 \circ O_1$), allowing execution pipelines to be assembled before evaluation.